 Make some time to ask your child how they feel about going back to school and try to answer any questions they might have.
 This could be good to do on a walk, sitting quietly in the garden or colouring together.
 Being able to talk about their concerns, no matter how small, will help your child stop going over them in their head.

-You could write a story to explain to your child what changes are happening at their school.
-Think about any new rules now in place (such as regular hand washing) and why this is a rule.
+You could write or tell a story, or draw a picture, to explain to your child what changes are happening at their school.
+Think about any new rules (such as regular hand washing or social distancing) and explain why they are in place.
 Some children find it very hard to imagine situations they haven’t experienced before.
 By writing a story, it becomes more relatable for your child.

 Ask your child what school was like